Few Shot System Identification for Reinforcement Learning: Introduction

-The target of this work is the realization of few-shot system identification for alleviating the burden of the identification process in RL frameworks while preserving and improving sample efficiency for models with the same dynamic structure.
-The few-shot nature of the model and The improvement in sample efficiency and the few-shot nature of the model are attained by the oracle that finds the model with just the recent history of motion in an online manner.
+In this work, we aim to achieve the realization of few-shot system identification, which alleviates the burden of the identification process in \textsc{RL} frameworks while preserving and improving sample efficiency for models with the same dynamic structure.
+The few-shot nature of the model and the improvement in sample efficiency are attained by the oracle that finds the model with just the recent history of motion in an online manner.
 This is achieved by embedding the dynamic model by a neural network conditioned on limited-timesteps observations generated by the actual model through which the specific dynamic parameters can be digested.
 This model is required to have temporal consistency in contrast to single-step prediction networks using vanilla neural networks or gaussian processes\cite{GP} without memory or time overhead.
-In contrast to autoregressive models, in which both the dynamics and the states are encoded together in the hidden state \cite{ir}, our approach disentangles the dynamics from the states by using a recurrent neural network (RNN) encoder to get the dynamics as an ordinary differential equation and the encoded states using a separate network.
-Both, the states and the dynamic model, are combined in an ode solver with the next control actions to get the future predicted states.
-The model is evaluated intrinsically for predicting and extrapolating trajectories and extrinsically in a model-based RL system for finding an optimal sequence of actions with model predictive control (MPC) where optimization is carried in the latent space of the encoded state model.
-This approach can accommodate for learning optimal policies for different models with the same structure.
-In addition, this can be fitted in almost all RL algorithms.
-Dynamic models can help with accelerating the learning process concerning the wall clock time due to the ability of the trained model in simulation to scale well to real-world applications and closing the reality gap by directly deploying models trained in simulation.
+In contrast to autoregressive models, in which both the dynamics and the states are encoded together in the hidden state \cite{ir}, our model learns them separately.

+We propose an approach that disentangles the dynamics from the states.
+We use a {\em recurrent neural network} (\textsc{RNN}) encoder to derive the dynamics as an {\em ordinary differential equation} (\textsc{ODE}) and a separate network for predicting the encoded states.
+By combining the current encoded states, the next control actions and the learned dynamics model in an ODE solver, we can predict the future states.